gwnio/gwnio.github.io-src/content/notes/ngconf-thomas-burleson-requirejs-angularjs-notes.md

 <!-- PELICAN_END_SUMMARY -->
 The talk can be found [here](https://www.youtube.com/watch?v=4yulGISBF8w){:target="_blank"} and was very helpful with my angularjs project.
 I did not attend this conference, rather I found this resource on Youtube.

-In the below notes, I have also added links to examples in my personal project where I implemented some of the concepts the speaker discusses.
+In the below notes, I have also added links to examples in a [J2EE AngularJS starter project](https://github.com/gwnio/rg-archetype-j2ee-angularjs){:target="_blank"} I created which implements some of the concepts the speaker discusses.

 ### Is RequireJS needed in your Angular project?
 [2:17](https://www.youtube.com/watch?v=4yulGISBF8w#t=02m17s){:target="_blank"}